Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

 On Windows 10, a "View optional updates" link will appear under "Check for updates" if optional updates are available.
 Click on it to see the list of available driver updates.

-## Method 2: Download using the manufacturer's website.
+## Method 2: Using Your Manufacturer's Website
 ::: tip Note
 Using a laptop, or a pre-built desktop?
 You should probably download drivers from your OEM's website instead.
 See [Method 3](#method-3-download-using-the-oem-s-website).
 :::